20-alicial/20-alicial.github.io/_pages/essays.md

 permalink: /essays/
 author_profile: true
 ---
+{% include base_path %}

 This site is a work in progress.
 I'm still collecting and compiling essays I've written over the past few years.

 ### Philosophy (ethics & language)
 * *A Phenomenlogy of Love and its Neccessity*.
 Undergraduate Philosophy Thesis, Spring 2024.
 Argued that current theories of love do need sufficiently address why people feel that it is a necessary aspect of life.
-[PDF](20-alicial.github.io/files/cv.pdf)
+[PDF](files/thesis.pdf)

 * *Ethical Challenges of the Recommendation Algorithm: Should we make social media more boring?* Undergraduate coursework.
 Argued that social media reccommendation algorithms undermine free will (and thus personhood, as free will is necessary for personhood).
 [PDF](/files/social_media.pdf)